statnet/tergmLite/README.md

 *Fast Simulation of Simple Temporal Exponential Random Graph Models (TERGMs)*

+#### Overview

 This package provides functions for the computationally efficient simulation and resimulation of dynamic networks estimated with the statistical framework of temporal exponential random graph models (TERGMs), implemented in the tergm package within the Statnet suite of R software.
 Networks are represented within an edgelist format only, with nodal attributes stored separately.
 Also includes efficient functions for the deletion and addition of nodes within that nework representation.

 The statistical framework of temporal exponential random graph models (TERGMs) provides a rigorous, flexible approach to estimating generative models for